-Effect of this Notification: Actual users holding registration certificate from RNI can import item covered under Exim Code heading 4801 by filing bill of entry for home consumption or warehousing, at the time of import of goods.
+Effect of this Notification: Actual users holding registration certificate from RNI can import item covered under EXIM Code heading 4801 by filing bill of entry for home consumption or warehousing, at the time of import of goods.
+RNI no longer decides the quantity of newsprint being imported.